apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Amazon, iRobot deal may get blocked by EU regulators: WSJ**
+**Eisenkot: Key Israeli war leader challenges Netanyahu over Gaza strategy**

-You can read more about it [here](https://finance.yahoo.com/video/amazon-irobot-deal-may-blocked-182508929.html).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68035744).

 ## Requirements
 - Python 3.8